Ashish270602/ImageClassificationLearning/README.md

-# Image Classification using Convolutional Neural Networks
+# Image Classification using Convolutional Neural Networks created by Ashish Kumar
 This project aims to classify the images in the given dataset as cats or dogs using convolutional neural networks(CNN)

 ### Approach and pipeline: